 After completing her thru-hike, Mazie renovated her van to be like a tiny-home and traveled across the country farming and selling crocheted hats.
 Colored pencils became her creative catharsis and joy after traveling.

 Hiking brought Mazie to the White Mountains of New Hampshire where she’s been living since 2018.
 She finds an endless supply of inspiration for her drawings from exploring the trails and summits of the Whites.
 Traveling the U.S. has become a recent muse and inspiration for her work.
 In 2020 she painted multiple murals at the local Bethlehem restaurant, Rek-lis, as well as two murals for the North Country Mural Project.
 Although she enjoys painting occasionally, her real passion is in her self-taught medium of colored pencil.

 Mazie showed her colored pencil work for the first time at WREN’s “Small Works Show” in 2019 and a second time in 2020.
-Her first solo show is at the Littleton, NH Co-Op in May of 2021.
+Her first solo show was at the Littleton, NH Co-Op in May-June of 2021, and her second solo show was at Maia Papaya in Bethlehem, NH in September-October of 2021.

 I love colored pencils!
 And I love the feeling of decending from a summit and knowing I’m heading home to recreate something I experienced while in the woods.
-The process of bringing a memory to life connects me more deeply to the landscape.
+The process of bringing a memory to life connects me more deeply to my home and its landscape.
 My highest intention is to honor the magnifacence of the environment around me.